 Dorsoduro or Giudecca

-less immediate access to the core
+less immediate access to every core sight

 better value and dining